aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/chap9_4.png)

 ### Problems faced in this chapter
--Understanding linking of multiplw files.
+-Understanding linking of multiple files.

 ## Chapter8